 - web-based subject guides, tailored to address specific courses and interests, to help navigate through resources

-- research instruction, in the form of scheduled classes and On the Fly Classes
+- research instruction, in the form of scheduled classes and One on One Classes

 These modes of instruction provide a step-by-step guide to the research process.
 They introduce students to the resources and search strategies most appropriate for their assignments and level of expertise.